KoldLab/koldgeneration-website/DEPLOYMENT.md

 ### 4. Configure DNS

-You need to configure DNS records for BOTH domains at your domain provider:
+**Important:** Your domain is on Squarespace.
+You need to configure DNS records to point your domains to GitHub Pages.
+Squarespace and GitHub Pages can work together - Squarespace manages your domain, and GitHub hosts your website.

 #### For koldgeneration.com